Perspective | Game 7 of the 1925 World Series was the best anyone had seen — if only they could

 How much heartburn did Griffith’s decision cause for players on that team?
 Last week, I got an email: “My grandfather (Joe Judge) was the first baseman on those 1924-25 teams.
 I remember he and Dad talking ruefully about the ’25 final.
 Granddad and several players lobbied to end the game early, but it was not to be.
 One of the many instances where my father would shake his head and say, ‘Washington sports …’ He said that a lot in the (miserable) ’60s.”

-Last October, when the Nationals won Washington’s first World Series in 95 years, those titles seemed incredibly distant.
+In October, when the Nationals won Washington’s first World Series title in 95 years, those victories seemed incredibly distant.
 Yet one email, signed “Joe Judge,” proves they are not that far apart.
 If we want to link all that rich history, we can.

 The essence of that Game 7 hardly even began until after the seventh inning stretch with the Senators still ahead 6-4.
-Johnson, who pitched complete-game 4-1 and 4-0 wins in Games 1 and 4, was still in command but tiring, in part because he had strained his leg stretching a single into a double in Game 4.
-The Pirates, no love lost since the Big Train had beaned Hall of Famer Max Carey twice in Game 1, tried to test him, or drive him out of the game with bunts.
+Johnson, who pitched complete games in 4-1 and 4-0 wins in Games 1 and 4, was still in command but tiring, in part because he had strained his leg trying to stretch a single into a double in Game 4.
+The Pirates, no love lost since the Big Train had hit Hall of Famer Max Carey with pitches twice in Game 1, tried to test him or drive him out of the game with bunts.

 By the seventh inning, the rain had turned into a downpour.
 The state of the field was doubly bad because it had rained just as hard the previous day, causing a postponement of Game 7.
-“The outfielders were outlines, vague and shadowy,” Runyan wrote.
+“The outfielders were outlines, vague and shadowy,” Runyon wrote.
 “Rain was dripping from the Big Train’s chin as he pitched.”

-Then, an innocent leadoff pop-up forced Peckinpaugh to retreat, settle and then look straight up into the downpour.
-The ball slipped through his hand for a two-bag error.
-Carey, who had doubled twice and singled in his revenge game against Johnson, followed with a flyball sliced down the left-field line.
-To his dying day, Senators Hall of Famer Goose Gosselin swore the ball left a big divot in the mud as evidence of its “foulness.”
+Then an innocent leadoff popup forced Peckinpaugh to retreat, settle and look straight up into the downpour.
+The ball slipped through his hands for a two-bag error.
+Carey, who already had doubled twice and singled in his revenge game against Johnson, followed with a flyball sliced down the left field line.
+To his dying day, Senators Hall of Famer Goose Goslin swore the ball left a big divot in the mud as evidence of its “foulness.”
 Yet the umps refused to go to left field to inspect the crime scene.

-As a run scored and Carey reached second, the Senator protested with Harris charging third-base ump Brick Owens.
+As a run scored and Carey reached second, the Senators protested, with Harris charging third base ump Brick Owens.

 “What did [Barry] McCormick say?”
 Owens asked, referring to the home plate umpire who was so far away he could barely see through the fog.